gmuric/gmuric.github.io/_pages/about.md

 **Spring 2022** - [DSCI550 - Data Science at Scale](https://sites.google.com/view/dsci-550-spring2022/home)

 ## Previous and Current Projects
+### **[PI]** DoD funded "Chemical Pathways"
+Leading efforts to extract chemical synthesis pathways for target chemicals from extensive literature sources, including scientific articles and patents.

-### DARPA funded "MinMod: Extracting Models of Minerals from Knowledge" under [CriticalMAAS] (https://www.darpa.mil/program/critical-mineral-assessments-with-ai-support) **[PI]**
+### **[PI]** DARPA funded "MinMod: Extracting Models of Minerals from Knowledge" under [CriticalMAAS](https://www.darpa.mil/program/critical-mineral-assessments-with-ai-support)
 Coordinating a team of developers and scientists to develop state-of-the-art data retrieval methods from large unstructured texts, particularly from large mining reports.
 This initiative is aimed at creating structured databases to enhance the utilization of critical minerals and uncover potential new mining locations for these essential resources.

-### DoD funded "Adaptive Translation Engine for Minimal Resource Languages (ATE)" **[PI]**
+### **[PI]** DoD funded "Adaptive Translation Engine for Minimal Resource Languages (ATE)"
-The project aims to expand the capabilities of a Massively Multilingual Neural Machine Translation (NMT) system, developed by ISI, focusing on providing translation services for low-resource languages in the Indo-Pacific region.
+The project aims to expand the capabilities of a Massively Multilingual Neural Machine Translation (NMT) system, focusing on providing translation services for low-resource languages in the Indo-Pacific region.

-### DARPA funded - “UPSCALE: Universal Population Segmentation and Characterization Algorithms for OnLine Environments” under [INCAS](https://www.darpa.mil/program/influence-campaign-awareness-and-sensemaking) **[Co-PI]**
+### **[Co-PI]** DARPA funded - “UPSCALE: Universal Population Segmentation and Characterization Algorithms for OnLine Environments” under [INCAS](https://www.darpa.mil/program/influence-campaign-awareness-and-sensemaking)
 Developing the next generation of tools and techniques for awareness and sensemaking of online influence campaigns, including their detection, characterization, quantification of confidence, and tracking.

 ### DARPA funded - “DARMA: Dialogue Agent for Reducing Malicious Acts”